goofy2k/express_guestbook/guestbook/README.md

 		Lets try Sequelize in model/user_mysql.js.
 The mongodb version will stay in model/user.js .

 		We now have a version where the database contents is successfully rendered to the homepage /  (_index2.ejs) s

+        The app now works.
+Next step is to consolidate the work.

+Re 7.
+See: Azat Mardan, Pro Express.js , p.
+164   Use a keys.json file

+        The latest versions of Node.js allow developers to import JSON files with the require() function.
+Hurray for not messing around with the fs module!
+Therefore, the main application file might use these statements: var configurations = require('/conf/keys.json');
+var twitterConsumerKey = configurations.twitter.consumer_key;